IntrospectiveSystems/introspectivesystems.github.io/_pages/02_getting-started/0200_getting-started.md

 ```
 Deploy will look in the current working directory to run an xGraph system from a cache.

-See [Building an xGraph System](/building-systems/) for more information on building xGraph systems.
+See [Generating Systems](/generating-systems/) for more information on building xGraph systems.

-See [Building an xGraph Module](/building-modules/) for more information on building xGraph modules.
+See [Generating Modules](/generating-modules/) for more information on building xGraph modules.

 ## xgraph help